 What are the Costs of Dehydration?

-According to the writer Allison Aubrey, when dehydrated by 1%, a group of women made 12% more mistakes while playing a moderately complicated card game.
-It’s frightening to imagine those kinds of numbers being applied to something more important and complex.
+University researchers estimated that when a group of women were dehydrated by 1%, they made 12% more mistakes while playing a moderately complicated card game.
+Card games are one thing, but it’s serious news to imagine those kinds of errors being applied to tasks that are more important and complex.
 There aren’t many jobs that come to mind where thinking a little bit faster wouldn’t be helpful, or critical.
-Even thinking about 12% more mistakes on something like a student exam gives me a pang of anxiety.

 How Easy is it to Become Dehydrated?